 Hi!
-I am a Teaching Fellow in the Political Science Department and the College at the University of Chicago’s Social Sciences Division during 2020-21.
+I am a Teaching Fellow in the Political Science Department and the College at the University of Chicago’s Social Sciences Division and Political Science Department during 2020–21.
 I instruct courses in the Social Sciences Inquiry Sequence.

 I have extensive experience teaching some of the fundamental courses of Political Science, including Introduction to Comparative Politics and Introduction to International Relations.
 I currently instruct Social Sciences Inquiry II and III, which enable students to become critical consumers of quantitative social science research and begin conducting their own, independent research using statistical techniques and software.
 Please see my teaching page for a detailed summary of my teaching.

 I received my PhD from the University of Chicago’s Political Science Department in August 2020.
 Prior to my PhD studies, I completed an MA in International Relations at the University of Chicago’s Committee on International Relations.